 - Batteries will "self-discharge" during storage and recharging will be necessary.
-Frequency for recharging is shown in Table B - The specific gravity of the electrolyte should be checked every 6 to 8 weeks using a hydrometer.
-See Section 4.9 for further details. - The batteries should be recharged to a specific gravity of approximately 1.260 sp. gr. - After charging, disconnect the battery pack.
-See Section 2.5.
+Table B indicates the frequency for recharging. - The specific gravity of the electrolyte should be checked every 6 to 8 weeks using a hydrometer.
+See Section 4.7 for further details. - The batteries should be recharged to a specific gravity of approximately 1.260 sp. gr. - After charging, disconnect the battery pack.
+See Section 2.4.